 Iskanderkul Lake

-Iskanderkul is Central Asia's most storied mountain lake, a 3.4 square kilometer turquoise jewel at 2,195 meters named for Alexander the Great.
+Iskanderkul is one of Central Asia's most storied mountain lakes, a 3.4 square kilometer turquoise jewel at 2,195 meters named for Alexander the Great.
 A massive ancient rockslide dammed the Iskanderdarya River to create this 72-meter-deep lake on the northern slopes of the Hissar Range.
 Local legend tells of Alexander's horse Bucephalus drowning in the icy waters and a spectral white horse still appearing on full moon nights.
 A 300 square kilometer nature reserve protects the surrounding juniper forests, golden eagles, and elusive snow leopards.

 Tours coming soon